KnpLabs/snappy/doc/faq.md

 ###### *Q*: Is it possible to include an header and/or footer only on some specific pages?

-No, wkhtmtopdf does not allow to do this.
+*A*: No, wkhtmtopdf does not allow to do this.

+###### *Q*: When running wkhtmltopdf through Snappy, I got an exit code 5 or 6

+*A*: It's usually due to bad environment variables.
+For example, on MacOS, you need to check the value of `DYLD_LIBRARY_PATH` (see [#27](https://github.com/KnpLabs/snappy/issues/27#issuecomment-7199659)).
+On Linux, you should check the value of `LD_LIBRARY_PATH`.
+Also note that, depending on the way you execute PHP, your environment variables might be reset for security reasons (for instance, look at `clear_env` on php-fpm).